 Unnecessary files on your hard disk take up disk space and can slow down your computer.
 The Disk Cleanup Utility removes temporary files, empties the Recycle Bin, and removes a variety of system files and other items that you no longer need.
 To use Disk Cleanup, follow these steps:

 - Open Computer, Right-click on Hard Disk partition for which you want to run Disk Cleanup.

 - Then click on the Disk Cleanup button.
 It will take some time to start as it will analyze for Junk files.

 - Check the boxes for files which are useless and click Ok.

 CCleaner is my personal favorite for junk cleaning.

-Run only the necessary programs at the same time: Many times we keeps on running several programs at same time and more often half of them remains open without of any use.
+Many times, we keep on running several programs at the same time, and more often half of them remain open without any use.
 Sometimes changing the behavior of using your PC also benefits in gaining better performance.
-If you find your PC slowing down, ask yourself if you really need to keep all your programs and windows open at once.
+If you find your PC slowing down, ask yourself if you need to keep all your programs and windows open at once.
 Find a better way to remind yourself to reply to email messages rather than keeping all of them open.
 Make sure you’re only running one antivirus program.
-Running more than one anti virus program can also slow down your computer.
-Fortunately, if you’re running more than one anti-virus program, Action Center notifies you and can help you fix the problem.
+Running more than one antivirus program can also slow down your computer.
+Fortunately, if you’re running more than one anti-virus program, the Action Center notifies you and can help you fix the problem.